 - Here is the tricky part, you must make sure that Outlook Anywhere is working successfully and without any issues.

-- After the verification, you will have the Office 365 connected to your Exchange Server.
+- After the verification, you will have the Microsoft 365 or Office 365 connected to your Exchange Server.
 Now, on the Migration screen click on the ‘+’ sign and click on ‘Migrate to Exchange Online’.